Abergavenny

 Abergavenny railway station has direct routes to Cardiff, West Wales, Hereford and Manchester; and connections via Newport to Bristol and London.
 Road links on the Eastern side of the town give access to Raglan and the Heads of the Valleys road, plus “A” routes to Cardiff, Newport plus further afield to the M4 linking Bristol, west Wales and the Midlands.
 The A40 which dissects the town provides access to Brecon and mid-Wales.

-£1,250 PCMPLEASE REQUEST A VIEWING VIA EMAIL THROUGH THE PORTAL AND THE AGENT WILL BE IN TOUCH.
+£1,150 PCMPLEASE REQUEST A VIEWING VIA EMAIL THROUGH THE PROPERTY PORTAL (RIGHTMOVE or ON THE MARKET) AND THE AGENT WILL BE IN TOUCH

 Briardene, Llanfoist, NP7